daniel-frak/backity/README.md

 **For instructions on how to use Backity, [consult the Wiki](https://github.com/daniel-frak/backity/wiki).**

+**⚠️Warning: Backity is not yet production-ready!
+Anything may break at any time.⚠️**

 The information below is aimed at developers who want to extend this project's functionality.

 ---